suraj1480/Image-Compression-and-Reconstruction/README.md

-#Image Compression and Reconstruction Using Huffman Encoding
+# Image Compression and Reconstruction Using Huffman Encoding
+Description